celdond/Vital-Mail/README.md

 Vital Mail is a messaging platform modeled after email systems built using Vite and Express with NodeJS.

+## Note

+This is an example web application project not tested or meant for production use built originally for a college assignment.

 # Features

 ## Account Creation and Login